25254 Garrett Highway Suite 4

 It is possible for first-time offenders to avoid many of the harsh penalties that accompany a DUI or DWI conviction by receiving probation before judgment (PBJ).
 A PBJ is not a guilty verdict.
 In fact, it is neither a guilty nor a not guilty verdict.
 As such, it cannot be used against you in a later DUI or DWI proceeding.
 If the judge orders a PBJ, you may avoid the points on your license, fine, and jail sentence that are typically imposed if you are found guilty of DUI.
 Therefore, if you are a first-time offender or it has been a significant period of time since a prior DUI offense, you may wish to seek a PBJ.
 A judge is prohibited from ordering a PBJ if you have received probation before judgment within the past 5 years.
 A judge will order you to take some form of alcohol education or awareness classes if a PBJ is granted.
 Therefore, when seeking one, it is a good idea to complete alcohol education courses before your trial date in an attempt to gain the judge’s goodwill.

 For more information on Penalties In Maryland, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking and talk to Arnold F. Phillips by calling today.
-We serve the areas of Millersville, Cumberland, McHenry, Garrett County, and Allegany County, Maryland.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling (301) 387-2800 today.